jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/module-instructor/README.md

 In order to expedite changes and meet the two week requirement for changes to be released on App Academy Open, make any corrections to curriculum and create your Pull Request ASAP.

-After you have made a pull request, go to the `instruction_x_curriculum` channel on Slack and mention that you have made a PR along with a short description and the PR link.
+After you have made a pull request, go to the `instruction_x_curriculum` channel on Slack and mention that you have made a PR, include your Module Number along with a short description and the PR link.

 ## Prep Week